 I struggle with the language of papers like these – they feel like they’re written by a committee (which this one technically was) – but that doesn’t mean the content is wrong.

-Challenges I see in executing on the ASAP framework
+Challenges I see in executing on the ASAP framework for climate adaptation startups

 As an investor who is actively putting dollars and time into companies for my own portfolio, and with the long-term goal of launching a larger fund on the same thesis, I see some challenges putting the framework into action: